pensopay/woocommerce-pensopay/README.txt

 == Dependencies ==
 General:
-1. PHP: >= 5.4
+1. PHP: >= 7.4
-2. WooCommerce >= 3.0
+2. WooCommerce >= 8.2
-3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0
+3. If WooCommerce Subscriptions is used, the required minimum version is >= 5.0

 == Changelog ==
+= 7.1.3 =
+* Fix: Warning with PHP 8.3
+* Fix: Added support for REST API callbacks after WC 9 so Legacy is not needed
+* Fix: Log file link getter in newer versions of WC
+* Adjusted versioning to reflect current needs.

 = 7.1.2 =
 * Bump